DushyanthaHerath/vue-vuex-orm-vuetyfy/README.md

-# Vue Search application using VuexORM
+# Vue search application (Demo)

 ## Contribution

-This application will demostrate normalizing state shape using Vuex and Vuex ORM and how object-relational mapping can use access to the Vuex Store and query serach inside entities.
+This application will demostrate normalizing state shape using Vuex and Vuex ORM and how frontend object-relational mapping can use access to the Vuex Store and query serach inside entities.

 UI:
 Vuetify